rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Insecure Deserialization/Identify Insecure Deserialization.md

 Identifying insecure deserialization is relatively simple.
 Simply look at all the data being passed into the application and try to identify the anything that looks like serialized data.

-> Most cases of insecure deserialization in PHP is the usage of it as a cookie encoded in Base64.
+> Most cases of insecure deserialization in PHP is found in Base64-encoded value of Cookie HTTP header when serialization-based session mechanism is being used.
 For other languages, there are other ways to identify a serialized object.

 It is also important to know which language the application is using.
 ## PHP Serialization